-The Western T2T will be held January 28-29, 2016 in Kamloops, BC.
-The Western T2T (Speedtacular) event is the second two day T2T competition offered to all T2T Western Canadian Skaters (the first is included in the Edmonton Fall Classic on November 11-12, 2016).
+The Western T2T will be held February 28-29, 2016 in Kamloops, BC.
+The Western T2T (Speedtacular) event is the second of two full T2T competitions offered to Western Canadian Skaters (the first is included in the Edmonton Fall Classic on November 11-12, 2016).
 This is an opportunity to compete with other T2T skaters from BC and Alberta and experience a full competition layout.
 This competition will serve as a chance to race against skaters from outside of your local area and provide another opportunity to achieve new personal best times.